 “I signed at his home in Charleston, West Virginia, and he did offer me a beer.
 But I don’t drink,” Godby told The Sporting News in 1974, adding that pro scouts didn’t exactly carpool to Logan County, West Virginia.

 Godby packed his bags for the Northern Plains, heading to play for the Sioux Falls Packers in the Class A Northern League.
 In 50 games he hit .259 with six home runs.
 The team finished 41-29, good enough for third place, two games back of pennant-winning St. Cloud.
 Only Godby and pitcher Mel Behney reached the big leagues from that team.
 Godby became a legitimate prospect the following season, playing for the Tampa Tarpons in the Class A Florida State League.
-The Tarpons featured three future big leaguers, outfielder Gene Locklear and pitchers Dave Tomlin and Milt Wilcox.
-Godby was named to the league’s All-Star team after batting .311, second in the league, led the circuit with 155 hits, and had eight home runs, 48 runs batted in, and 23 stolen bases.
-That earned him a late-season promotion to Triple-A Indianapolis, where he had 5 hits in 18 at-bats.
+The Tarpons featured five future big leaguers: Godby, outfielder Gene Locklear and pitchers Dave Tomlin, Ozzie Osborn and Milt Wilcox.
+Godby was named to the league’s All-Star team after batting .311, led the circuit with 155 hits, and had eight home runs, 48 runs batted in, and 23 stolen bases.
+That earned him a late-season promotion to Triple-A Indianapolis, where he had 5 hits in 16 at-bats.
 He earned a spot on the Reds’ 40-man roster and was invited to 1970 spring training.
 During the winter he was an assistant basketball coach at his alma mater, Chapmanville High School.

-As Godby awaited spring training, the Reds made news when they hired Sparky Anderson to replace Dave Bristol as the manager.
+As Godby awaited spring training, the Reds had made news the previous October when they hired Sparky Anderson to replace Dave Bristol as the manager.
 Though he played in several exhibition games, he knew he was basically competing against an all-star team for a spot on the roster.
 The outfield was already crowded with the likes of Bernie Carbo, Ty Cline, Hal McRae, Bobby Tolan, and Pete Rose.

 “That team was not good by accident,” Godby recalled.
 “They were the hardest-working players I had ever seen.
 Pete Rose would stay and take extra batting practice for hours.
 I used to stay and shag balls for him as long as I could.”